v4.1 Release Notes

 File Editor Has a Maximum Size

 As of v4.1 the file editor will not open files above a configurable maximum size.
-The default is 12MB, but this can be changed by setting the OOD_FILE_EDITOR_MAX_SIZE environment variable, or setting file_editor_max_size in your ondemand.d/*.yml files.
-Note that size configurations always accept an integer number of (binary) bytes, so the 12MB default would be represented as 12582912.
+The default is 12MiB, but this can be changed by setting the OOD_FILE_EDITOR_MAX_SIZE environment variable, or setting file_editor_max_size in your ondemand.d/*.yml files.
+This uses the same binary byte format as OOD_DOWNLOAD_FILE_MAX above, so the 12MiB default would be represented as 12582912.

 Help, Support and Institutional Integration